 Many of the duties of commissioners are discretionary, however, there are certain specific duties imposed upon them which are detailed below.

-Should the commissioners become aware the trustee is not complying with their duties they should make a report to the Trustee Supervision team.
+Should the commissioners become aware the trustee is not complying with their duties they should make a report to the Supervision team.

 Replacement of a deceased trustee